reefactor/brainfood_reference/README.md

 > We cannot become what we need to be by remaining what we are
 >  -- Max de Pree

+> The goal is not to be better than the other man, but your previous self
+> ― Dalai Lama XIV

+> True change is within; leave the outside as it is
+> ― Dalai Lama XIV, How to Practice: The Way to a Meaningful Life

+> Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming
+> -- John Wooden

 > Man is something that shall be overcome.
 Man is a rope, tied between beast and overman — a rope over an abyss.
 What is great in man is that he is a bridge and not an end.
 > You must be ready to burn yourself in your own flame; how could you rise anew if you have not first become ashes?
 > ― Friedrich Wilhelm Nietzsche, Thus Spoke Zarathustra